 - a.
+Cooperation.
+Both requestors and the City have responsibilities under the Act.
+The public records process can function properly only when both parties perform their respective responsibilities.
+A city has a duty to promptly provide access to all nonexempt public records.
+A requestor has a duty to give fair notice that he or she is making a records request, request identifiable records, follow the City's rules, inspect the assembled records or pay for the copies, and be respectful to City staff.
+Both the City and the requestor have a responsibility to communicate with each other when issues arise concerning a request. - b.
 Reasonable notice that the request is for public records.
 A requestor must provide the City with reasonable notice that the request being made is for public records.
-There is no required format for a valid public records request.
-If a request is contained in a larger document unrelated to a public records request, the requestor should point out the public records request by labeling the front page of the document as containing a public records request or otherwise calling the request to the attention of the Public Records Officer to facilitate timely response to the request. - b.
+There is no required format for a valid public records request, however, requestors are encouraged to use the City's form.
+If a request is contained in a larger document unrelated to a public records request, the requestor should point out the public records request by labeling the front page of the document as containing a public records request or otherwise calling the request to the attention of the Public Records Officer to facilitate timely response to the request. - c.
 Form.
-Any person wishing to inspect or copy identifiable public records of the City should make the request in writing in one of the following ways: - on the provided request form (available at the Public Records Center and online at www.Marysvillewa.gov), - by letter, fax, or e-mail addressed to the Public Records Officer, or - online at www.marysvillewa.gov
+Any person wishing to inspect or copy identifiable public records of the City should make the request in writing in one of the following ways: - on the provided request form (available at City Hall, Public Works, Police - by letter, fax, or email addressed to the Public Records Officer, or - online at www.marysvillewa.gov